DyxBenjamin/DyxBenjamin/README.md

 📝 I have a strong interest in Data Science and Artificial Intelligence 🔭 Currently working as a Full Stack Developer at <a href="https://qrsof.com" target="_blank">Qrsof</a>
-🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main languages: JavaScript && Python
+🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main languages: JavaScript, C# and Python
 🚩 Interested in Full Stack Machine Learning Application development
 </pre>

-# My skills
 ## Languages used in these repos

 ### Web development and day-to-day stuff